Tuesday, 21 December 2021

 Despite taking their name from a London Underground line, Bakerloo hailed from the Midlands area and started life as Bakerloo Blues Line in the Birmingham clubs alongside the embryonic Black Sabbath.

-This was their only LP, but it’s an important and often overlooked album, incorporating blues, prog, jazz and heavy rock.
+This was their only release, but it’s an important and often overlooked album, incorporating blues, prog, jazz and heavy rock.
 Aside from a cover of Willie Dixon’s “Bring It On Home” and the Baroque-inspired “Drivin’ Bachwards” (a rocked-up arrangement of Bach’s “BourrĂ©e in E minor”, recorded before Jethro Tull released the same piece on Stand Up) everything was written by Clem Clempson and Terry Poole.

 The epic final track “Son of Moonshine” incorporates snatches of blues boom staple “Cat’s Squirrel” (as recorded by Cream and Tull) alongside prog and heavy rock elements.
 Their early live repertoire included a version of “Eleanor Rigby”, but this didn’t make it to the album.